← Home

 personal_sign Raw bytes from payload Same payload

-solana_signTransaction Decoded via transaction parser Same payload
+solana_signTransaction / solana_signAndSendTransaction Decoded via transaction parser Same payload

-Native sends Same struct Same struct
+Native sends (BTC, ETH, SOL, ZEC, LTC, DOGE, XRP) Same struct Same struct

 Permit2 Detection